 HEAD OF Education

 Catherine joined the JHGC in 2017 as a member of the education and marketing teams where she is developing online and educational resources, facilitating and managing education and training programmes, and designing promotional material for the Centre.
 She holds an honours degree in History of Art from the University of Witwatersrand and a diploma in Graphic Design from the Cape Peninsular University of Technology.

 Contact her for more information about education programmes.

-Educator and March of the Living Youth Leader
+Consultant / March of the Living Youth Leader